andhikanugraha/ppl-adless/README.md

-# Adless
+# SusBlocker

-Adless is an AdBlock clone for a class assignment.
+SusBlocker is a minimalist AdBlock clone for a class assignment.